liferay/liferay-docs/en/developer/customization/articles/03-architecture/06-ui-concepts/02-theme-components.markdown

 [TOC levels=1-4]

-This guide provides an overview of the theme development components and workflow, covering the following topics:
+This guide provides an overview of the following theme development and customization topics:

 - [Theme Templates](#theme-templates)
 - [CSS Frameworks and Extensions](#css-frameworks-and-extensions)